lixmal/keepass4web/README.md

 Database upload (saving) is only implemented for http right now.

 Username and password may also be supplied in the form of `ftp://username:password@example.org/db.kdbx`

+##### Dropbox

+First you need to register the app with Dropbox [Create App](https://www.dropbox.com/developers/apps/create).
+Choose the type of access you need, give it a name (e.g. `KeePass4Web`).
+Add an redirect url pointing to you application, followed by `callback`, e.g. `https://example.org/keepass/callback`.
+Optionally, generate an access token.
+Putting the token into the config will limit all users to that one Dropbox account (unless they open the Dropbox link by themselves, for which they would need to know the app key).
+Put the displayed app key, the app secret and the redirect url into `config.yml`.

+Now, once users log into the web application, they will be redirected to the Dropbox login page (unless already logged in).
+After logging in and granting the app access to Dropbox, they will be redirected back to the app.

+The backend also can fetch key files from Dropbox, if per-user databases are supported by the auth backend.

+For the format to use in `config.yml`/`db_location` or the auth backend see the [Dropbox HTTP doc](https://www.dropbox.com/developers/documentation/http/documentation) under `Path formats` or [HTTP download](https://www.dropbox.com/developers/documentation/http/documentation#files-download) next to `Paramaters`

+##### WebDAV (planned)

 ## MISCELLANEOUS